 Many people wonder when to pick a lime from a tree.
 Limes stay green and this makes it difficult to tell.
 The fact that there are different types of limes doesn't help either.
 Find out more about harvesting limes in this article.

 Types of Lime Trees

 - One of the most popular lime trees is the Key lime, or Mexican lime, (Citrus aurantifolia).
-This green lime grows somewhat small, only about two inches in diameter.
+This green lime grows somewhat small, only about 2 inches (5 cm.) in diameter.

 - Not considered a true lime, but worth mention is the Kaffir lime (Citrus hystrix), which puts out small dark green, bumpy-looking limes.

 When considering when limes are ripe, lime tree care should be taken into account.
 Lime trees are sensitive to cold, so keep them sheltered from wind and provide plenty of sunlight, especially if you want to harvest good sized fruit.
 Adequate drainage is also a necessity.
 You should see clusters of about five or six green limes forming once the blossoms have faded.
 In order to produce larger limes, however, you may want to thin this number down to only two or three.

 Lime Tree Harvest Time